Risto-Stevcev/iac-protocol/README.rst

 Usage
 =====

-**The easy way:** run ``pip install --user iac-protocol`` so pip can download it from PyPI, and go to step 5 on how to use the protocol.
+**The easy way:**

+Run ``pip install --user iac-protocol`` so pip can download it from PyPI, and go to step 5 on how to use the protocol.

 #.
 Clone the repository.